virtuoso/clap/CONTRIBUTING.md

 There's a .clang-format file at the top, unfortunately, as of this writing clang-format still isn't quite able to align pointers on the right the way that it's done in the code, so either fix up after it or just format the code by hand.

 - Indentation is 4 spaces
-- There's no hard line length limit, but 100 characters should be enough for everybody; statements spanning multiple lines are completely ok
 - There's a space between a control statement and whatever follows
 - Curly brackets go on the same line as the control statement it belongs to
 - Curly bracket at the start of a function goes on a new line, though, unless it's a short inline function that can entirely fit in one line, then it's a judgement call